OutWooods/work-better/features.md

 - Better name for focus areas (dont want to use the word task - might go with jobs)

-- Store log in localStorage.

-- Track every time during the timer you come and check the page.

 - Have a blank style and a nice style.
 Toggle CSS sheets.

 - Can easily copy over the data for the day.

-- Can clear data.

 ## Technical work